Digitally Sign a PDF Document

 Developers commonly ask how they can programmatically add a signature to a PDF document using IronPDF.
 Commonly, signing means different things to different developers:

-- To digitally sign a PDF document with a Certificate to ensure it can not been tampered with.
+- To digitally sign a PDF document with a Certificate to ensure it cannot be tampered with.

 - To add a graphical handwritten signature image to an existing PDF from an image file.